 To help rental housing professionals prepare for the new year, the California Apartment Association has updated all its rental forms and instruction sheets.
 The association also has published a pair of new forms for members to use in 2019.
 CAA’s Compliance Committee made these changes based on new laws, member requests and questions submitted through CAA’s Landlord Helpline.
 All new and revised forms are accessible through our rental forms page.
 Here is a list of the forms with major revisions, as well as the newly published forms: Forms 2.0/2.1: Rental/Lease Agreement (Updated): This form was revised to allow third-party rent… Read More

-The California Apartment Association’s offices will be closed Thursday, Nov.
-22, and Friday, Nov.
-23, in observance of the Thanksgiving holiday.
-Normal operating hours will resume Monday, Nov.
-26.
+The California Apartment Association’s offices will be closed Monday, Dec.
+31, and Tuesday Jan.
+1, in observance of the New Year’s holiday.
+Normal operating hours will resume Wednesday, Jan.
+2.